 Speak with an experienced medical malpractice lawyer today

-The law firm of Schochor, Federico and Staton, P.A. delivers aggressive legal representation to individuals and families hurt by medical error.
+The law firm of Schochor, Staton, Goldberg, and Cardea, P.A. delivers aggressive legal representation to individuals and families hurt by medical error.
 Serving clients throughout the country from offices in Baltimore, Maryland, and Washington, DC, we offer a free consultation to discuss your case.
 Contact us or call 410-234-1000 today.